 6. Consider using a social aggregator to manage all your networks in one place.
 (I’m using Minggl, mainly because it connects all the networks I’m on and features a status blast so I can update across all of them at once.)

 7. Keep focused.
 Treat social networking like any other professional to-do.
 Set a goal and stick to it.
 Social networking is resource- and time-intensive.
 Enlist help as needed, especially if you’re doing this for a company or organization.

 This entry was posted on Friday, March 20th, 2009 at 12:09 pm.
-It is filed under advertising, marketing strategy and tagged with advertising, copywriter, how do I start social networking, marketing strategy, social media, social networking.
+It is filed under advertising, marketing and tagged with advertising, copywriter, how do I start social networking, marketing, social media, social networking.
 You can follow any responses to this entry through the RSS 2.0 feed.